gferon/nginx-proxy/README.md

 backend container.
 Your backend container should then listen on a port rather than a socket and expose that port.

+### FastCGI Backends

+If you would like to connect to FastCGI backend, set `VIRTUAL_PROTO=fastcgi` on the backend container.
+Your backend container should then listen on a port rather than a socket and expose that port.

 ### Default Host

 To set the default host for nginx use the env var `DEFAULT_HOST=foo.bar.com` for example